micaavigliano/microfrontend-n5/README.md

 - run `npm install`
 - Once the installation finished, run `npm run install-all` in order to install the `node_modules` for all the projects.
 - Then, run `npm run start` so all the projects can start.
 A little note about this: the only project that will pop up will be the `host` project.
 If you want to test isolated the other projects you can use the following URLs: [Harry Potter](http://localhost:8081/) and [Rick n Morty](http://localhost:8083/)
+- Additionally, if you want to test the Storybook isolated components, please go to the folder `shared-resources` and run `npm run storybook`.
+There you can check them out.
 - Done!
 Everything is set up to start using :)

 ## Stack